Alice Guy

 French director

 In 1910, having given birth to a daughter and keen to return to filmmaking, Guy-Blaché (as she now became) founded her own production company, Solax, minor but lively producers on the American scene for three years, with Guy-Blaché directing many films herself, notably A Child's Sacrifice (1910) and Dick Whittington and his Cat (1913).
 On being released from his Gaumont contract in October 1913 Herbert Blaché replaced Solax with Blaché Features, moving on to form the US Amusement Corporation in April 1914.
-For both compnies Guy-Blaché directed several films, now of feature length.
+For both comapnies Guy-Blaché directed several films, now of feature length.
 From 1914 to 1917 she also made features starring Olga Petrova for Popular Players and Plays, another Herbert Blaché company.
 The Blachés were divorced in 1922, Alice returning to France, but she failed to find further employment in the film industry.
 She wrote some children's books, but the remainder of her life was spent in obscurity until the French government bestowed on her the Legion d'Honneur in 1953.
 She returned to the United States in 1964 to live with one of her daughters and died in a nursing home in Mahwah, New Jersey.
 As interest in early women filmmakers continues to grow Alice Guy has become an important figure in an alternative history of the cinema.
-As further films of hers come to light, her reputation can only grow.
+More is being found about every aspect of her remarkable career, and her reputation continues to soar.